stevencombs/retrocombs.github.io/_posts/2021/2021-08-01-retro-handhelds.md

 🕹️ Want to extend your gameplay for items 1 through 4?
 Purchase additional [BL-5C 3.7V 1020mAh Rechargeable Batteries](https://amzn.to/3zXcgqr).

 🕹️ Items 1 to 3 include RCA out.
-If you TV doesn't support RCA out, use this [RCA to HDMI Convertor](https://amzn.to/3fjnRZ3).
+If your TV doesn't support RCA out, use this [RCA to HDMI Convertor](https://amzn.to/3fjnRZ3).

 > **NOTE:** This page uses Amazon Affiliate Links.
 Thanks for your continued support of this blog and [companion videos](https://www.youtube.com/stevencombs).